LINDGRENBA/deck-of-cards/README.md

 ## Known Bugs

-At this time there is no user interface for this project.
+At this time there are no known bugs.
+Require update for user interface.

 ## Support and contact details